davidpet/product_price_service/README.md

     - for multiple retailers having the same price, the older one is favored
         - more effiicient for our DB operations
         - also makes sense to favor a stable lower price than one that just changed
+1. Url
+    - because optional, not going to check if empty, blank, etc. (just take it)
 1. Traffic Patterns
     - `findPrice()` is called much more frequently than `receive()`
     - `receive()` on the order of once per day per sku per retailer